reyarger/homework02/README.md

 ## Installation

-Click on the following link in order to access completed project:
+Click on the following link in order to access completed project:  https://reyarger.github.io/homework02/

 ## Usage

+In order to interact with the webpage, first visit it by following the link below:  https://reyarger.github.io/homework02/ .
+Next, you will select the Portfolio button on the navigation bar to see various page information.

 ## Credits

-Trilogy Education Services - Original CSS and HTML Code
+Trilogy Education Services - Original images for webpage portfolio creation.

 ## License